Rari-Capital/rari-stable-pool-contracts/API.md

 * Parameters:
     * `currencyCode` (string): The currency code of the token to be deposited.
     * `amount` (uint256): The amount of tokens to be deposited.
-* Return value: Boolean indicating success.

-### `bool RariFundProxy.exchangeAndDeposit(address inputErc20Contract, uint256 inputAmount, string outputCurrencyCode, LibOrder.Order[] orders, bytes[] signatures, uint256 takerAssetFillAmount)`
+### `RariFundProxy.exchangeAndDeposit(address inputErc20Contract, uint256 inputAmount, string outputCurrencyCode, LibOrder.Order[] orders, bytes[] signatures, uint256 takerAssetFillAmount)`

-Exchanges and deposits funds to RariFund in exchange for RFT.
+Exchanges and deposits funds to RariFund in exchange for RFT (via 0x).

 * You can retrieve order data from the [0x swap API](https://0x.org/docs/api#get-swapv0quote).
 See the web client for implementation.
 * Please note that you must approve RariFundProxy to transfer at least `inputAmount` unless you are inputting ETH.